chef/automate/components/automate-chef-io/content/docs/upgrade.md

 The Chef Automate 2 upgrade process requires manual intervention to upgrade a Chef Automate 1 installation that uses external Elasticsearch.

-Automated upgrade for this configuration is in development.
 To upgrade an external Elasticsearch cluster, please reach out to a Customer Success or Customer Support representative for assistance.

 ### New Data Paths